Are you interested in the American Airlines flight attendant position? Here is everything you need to know.

 Want to tip the scales in your favor?
 Check out Future Flight Attendant’s Course & Coaching Program.

-Four weeks of learning exactly what you need to do to get hired, flight attendant career counseling, and personalized interview coaching will help your confidence soar so that you can go through the entire interview process as the perfect flight attendant candidate.
+Learn precisely what you need to do to get hired.
+Flight attendant career counseling and personalized interview coaching will help your confidence soar so that you can go through the interview process as the perfect flight attendant candidate.

 How tall do you need to be to be a flight attendant for American Airlines?

 There is no set height to become a flight attendant for American Airlines.
 However, you do need to pass a reach test.
 If you are fun-sized and have T-Rex arms (like me) 😉 you can wear heels or shoes with lifts and practice stretching to reach as far as you can to pass the reach test.

 The more you stretch, the farther you can reach!

 Is AA flight attendant training paid?

-Flight Attendant training at American Airlines is unpaid, however your meals and lodging is covered.
+Flight Attendant training at American Airlines is unpaid.
+However, your meals and lodging are covered.

 How long is American Airlines training?